NFT-Ticket/backend/README.md

 `GET /api/event/<event_id>/` returns the event with `<event_id>` \
 `PUT /api/event/<event_id>/` modifies the event with `<event_id>` \

+#### Ticket Routes

+`GET /api/ticket/<ticket_id>/` returns the ticket owned by user after purchase.
+`POST /api/ticket/` with params: `event_id` and `buyer<email_id>` as body makes an atomic transaction where ALGOS are transferred to the seller and NFT is transferred to the user atomically.
+If either of the transactions fail, the whole transaction fails.
+If the transactions are successful, a ticket is issued for the buyer.

 #### Other Routes

 Not fully tested yet. check `server/views.py` and `server/urls.py`